There’s one thing that is true about a job in B2B sales – it’s never boring.

 - In another research, HBR reveals that 50% of high-performing sales organizations admit having “closely monitored, strictly enforced or automated” sales processes.
 Meanwhile, 48% of under-performing organizations have non-existent or informal sales processes.

-What these numbers show is that three main sales parameters – revenue, performance and forecasting accuracy – tend to go significantly up when a company adopts a standardized sale process.
+What these numbers show is that three main sales parameters – revenue, performance and forecasting accuracy – tend to go significantly up when a company adopts a standardized sales process.

 So, it’s fair to say that more companies could do better at sales process management.

-Of course, relying on your talents and resourcefulness is a cool way to work, but sales is not a game of intuition and creativity.
+Relying on your talents and resourcefulness is a cool way to work.
+However, sales is not a game of intuition and creativity.
 Sales is a structured set of tactical steps.

 A sales process is often called a “sales rep’s roadmap”.

-3. Utilize your sales talents in every step.
+4. Utilize your sales talents in every step

 Often companies create a sale process that reflects the way they want to sell, not the way their customers want to buy.